CHIEF EXECUTIVE OFFICER

-Marcia has tertiary qualifications in the humanities and management and has specialised in leading large multi–disciplinary teams, corporate governance, policy development, change management and government service delivery in rural and remote regions and cross cultural settings.
+Marcia has tertiary qualifications in the humanities and management and specialises in leading large multi-disciplinary teams, corporate governance, policy development, change management and government service delivery in rural and remote regions and cross-cultural settings.

 GENERAL MANAGER, Queensland Operations Division

-He joined TIQ in July 2017, bringing with him over 15 years’ experience in various senior executive roles in the sports management and events industry in both the commercial and government sectors.
-He has a substantial career history spanning consulting, financial control and management, business development and stakeholder engagement and management.
+Richard joined TIQ in July 2017, bringing with him over 15 years’ commercial and government experience in senior executive roles in sports management and events.
+His career has spanned consulting, business development, financial control and management, and stakeholder engagement and management.

 Prior to joining TIQ, he was Deputy Director-General – Sport & Recreation Services with the Department of National Parks, Sport and Racing.

-He holds a Bachelor of Financial Administration, University of New England.
+He holds a Bachelor of Financial Administration from the University of New England.

 EXECUTIVE DIRECTOR, International Education & Training